Alex DeJohn

-Alexander Ray DeJohn (born May 10, 1991) is an American professional soccer player who plays as a defender.
+Alexander Ray DeJohn (born May 10, 1991) is an American former professional soccer player who played as a defender.
 Born in Marlboro, New Jersey, DeJohn played college soccer for the Old Dominion Monarchs before being drafted in the 2013 MLS Supplemental Draft by the New England Revolution as the 42nd pick (80th overall).
 Despite being drafted, DeJohn moved to Finland and joined Ekenäs IF before moving to Veikkausliiga club TPS.

 DeJohn spent two seasons in Finland before moving to Norway with Start.
 He then moved to Sweden and signed with Dalkurd.
 In 2019, DeJohn moved back to the United States and signed with Orlando City where he played two seasons.

 Early life and college

 Born in Marlboro, New Jersey, DeJohn began his career with the Players Development Academy, where he played with the PDA Cruyff side.
 In 2009, DeJohn entered Old Dominion University where he played college soccer for the Old Dominion Monarchs.
 He played with the Monarchs for four years, playing 66 games and scoring 2 goals.
 Following the 2012 season, DeJohn was named into the second team CAA All-Conference squad.